Anal fistula and anal abscess

 What are the symptoms of an anal fistula?

-Anal fistulas can cause pain at the anus, discharge, bleeding, itching, symptoms of inflammation such as fever, redness, warmth, and swelling of the anal region, as well as possibly bloating or stool passage.
+Anal fistulas can cause pain at the anus, secretion discharge, bleeding, itching, symptoms of inflammation such as fever, redness, warmth, and swelling of the anal region, as well as possibly bloating or stool passage.
 It is recommended to see a doctor if such symptoms occur, as a fistula usually does not heal on its own.

 Anal fistula